Watch a man released from prison after 44 years react to today's technology

-Otis Johnson was released from prison in 2014 after being locked away for 44 years.
+Otis Johnson was recently released from prison after being locked away for 44 years.
 He was 25 when his sentence started, and 69 when he was released.

-On the outside, he quickly realised the world was a very different place — downright futuristic compared to the world he left behind back in the late 1960s.
+On the outside, he quickly realised the world was a very different place — downright futuristic compared to the world he left behind back in 1975.

-In an interview and video for Al Jazeera, Johnson visited Times Square in New York City, where he was surprised and confused by the modern technology surrounding him: People “with wires in their ears” listening to music who looked like CIA agents, pedestrians “talking to themselves” on their iPhones, and neon video billboards illuminating storefront windows.
+In an interview and video for Al Jazeera, Johnson recently visited Times Square in New York City, where he was surprised and confused by the modern technology surrounding him: people “with wires in their ears” listening to music that looked like they were CIA agents, pedestrians “talking to themselves” on their iPhones, and neon video billboards illuminating storefront windows.

 Business Insider Emails & Alerts